 He was the most beautiful rabbit in his gentle, soft character & his looks.
 He died aged 8 from natural causes in 1968 when I was 16 years old & on holiday with my school in Switzerland.
 My Mum & Dad were in tears & buried him under a special rosebush in the back garden where he loved exploring, burrowing, sunbathing & eating his favourite leaves & plants.

 I've always loved rabbits since having such a beautiful first rabbit of my own.

 Now the area is quite built up.
 Gone is Breckhill Fields, which stretched out their greenness in a vastness known only when young.
-The gradual shift of the seasons softened or hardened the contours of this miniature countryside, my early experience of the countryside.
-It is now smothered with houses and called ‘Long Acre’.
+The gradual shift of the seasons softened or hardened the contours of this miniature landscape, my early experience of the countryside.
+It is now smothered with houses and called ?Long Acre?.